vinceimbat/vinceimbat/content/Religion is commonly used as a social genus.md

 Religion as a social genus was used by European Christians in categorizing the cultures they encountered in their colonial ventures.
 As an example, see the work of Edward Burnett Tylor (1832–1917) ([[Religion is a belief in spiritual beings per Tylor]]).

 The concept of religion as a social genus evolved to encompass, in order, theistic, polytheistic, then cosmic criterion.
-The cosmic criterion articulated by William James ([[Religion involves a belief in an unseen order per James]]) is now the most dominant.
+The cosmic criterion articulated by William James ([[thoughts/religion involves a belief in an unseen order per James]]) is now the most dominant.

 # References